Boston College Lab School

 Saint Columbkille Partnership School has developed a rigorous curriculum that is research-based and data-driven.
 Educational experts coordinated by Lynch School faculty collaborate with the school to implement state-of-the-art approaches to teaching, from the early childhood program through middle school, using evidence-based curricula to teach math, science, literacy, and other subjects.

 The collaboration with Boston College is not new.
 In 2006, Boston College and Saint Columbkille Partnership School first formed an alliance to create a flagship Catholic school in Boston.
 The partnership created a new national model of excellence in Catholic early childhood, elementary, and middle school education.
 As part of the partnership, the resources of the Archdiocese of Boston, Boston College, and St. Columbkille Parish were combined to offer a rigorous and comprehensive education rooted in Gospel teaching and committed to Catholic educational and religious traditions.
-During the past 13 years, the school has flourished, with enrollment rising and its students consistently performing well above the national average on all testing measures.
+Since 2006, the school has flourished, with enrollment rising and its students consistently performing well above the national average on all testing measures.